shvetsmaksym/Taiwan-Companies-Bankruptcy-Prediction/README.md

 https://www.kaggle.com/datasets/fedesoriano/company-bankruptcy-prediction

 ## Task
-To build the best possible classifier whether it's a random forest, svm or a neural network
+* To build a preprocessing pipeline, that will overcome the challenges with the data
+* Find an appropriate classifier (ML models with different setups of hyperparameters) for bankruptcy prediction

 ## Challenges
 * Low data quality (irrelevant data in some columns, highly correlated columns)